uw-dims/dims-finalreport/docs/source/challenges.rst

 block.
-Doing ``dig @128.95.120.1 jira.prisem.washington.edu`` (an official UW name server) or ``dig @8.8.8.8 jira.prisem.washington.edu`` (one of Google's name servers) would fail to get an IP address, but making the request of the internel server would work.
-Since Jira was running behind a reverse proxy, however, the host that was actually running the Jira server was not the one using the addres on the ``140.142.29.0/24`` network block, so a second DNS name ``jira-int.prisem.washington.edu`` (also non-existent externally) would map to the internal IP address, which was only accessible over a VPN.
+Doing ``dig @128.95.120.1 jira.prisem.washington.edu`` (an official UW name server) or ``dig @8.8.8.8 jira.prisem.washington.edu`` (one of Google's name servers) would fail to get an IP address, but making the request of the internal server would work.
+Since Jira was running behind a reverse proxy, however, the host that was actually running the Jira server was not the one using the address on the ``140.142.29.0/24`` network block, so a second DNS name ``jira-int.prisem.washington.edu`` (also non-existent externally) would map to the internal IP address, which was only accessible over a VPN.
 This resulted in a huge amount of confusion.
 Which host was